SeqWare/seqware/seqware-distribution/docs/site-prototype/content/docs/8-query-engine.md

 In this distribution directory, you can run our command line tools for import.

-The first time you run these tools in a new namespace, you may wish to create a common reference and then create an ad hoc tag set that will store all tags that do not match known terms.
+The first time you run these tools in a new namespace, you may wish to create a common reference and then create an ad hoc tag set that will store all tags that do not match known tags.
+Most of our command-line tools output a key value file that you can keep in order to record the ID of your created objects.

 <pre title="Title of the snippet">
 <span class="prompt">~/seqware_github/seqware-distribution/target$</span> <kbd>java -classpath seqware-queryengine-0.12.0-full.jar com.github.seqware.queryengine.system.ReferenceCreator</kbd>
 Only 0 arguments found
 ReferenceCreator <reference_name> [output_file]
-<span class="prompt">~/seqware_github/seqware-distribution/target$</span> <kbd>java -classpath seqware-queryengine-0.12.0-full.jar com.github.seqware.queryengine.system.ReferenceCreator hg_42 keyValue_ref.out</kbd>
+<span class="prompt">~/seqware_github/seqware-distribution/target$</span> <kbd>java -classpath seqware-queryengine-0.12.0-full.jar com.github.seqware.queryengine.system.ReferenceCreator hg_19 keyValue_ref.out</kbd>
-Reference written with an ID of:
+Reference written with an ID of: hg_19
-59a1aca5-4a5f-4006-b395-ca8cb5dd8c50
 <span class="prompt">~/seqware_github/seqware-distribution/target$</span> <kbd>cat keyValue_ref.out</kbd>
-referenceID    59a1aca5-4a5f-4006-b395-ca8cb5dd8c50
+referenceID    hg_19
 <span class="prompt">~/seqware_github/seqware-distribution/target$</span> <kbd>java -classpath seqware-queryengine-0.12.0-full.jar com.github.seqware.queryengine.system.TagSetCreator</kbd>
 Only 0 arguments found
 TagSetCreator <TagSet name> [output_file]
 <span class="prompt">~/seqware_github/seqware-distribution/target$</span> <kbd>java -classpath seqware-queryengine-0.12.0-full.jar com.github.seqware.queryengine.system.TagSetCreator ad_hoc keyValue_adHoc.out</kbd>
 TagSet written with an ID of:
-84ec5dfb-1cba-4b7b-b06a-eebbfc3dfd60
+ad_hoc
 <span class="prompt">~/seqware_github/seqware-distribution/target$</span> <kbd>cat keyValue_adHoc.out</kbd>
-TagSetID    84ec5dfb-1cba-4b7b-b06a-eebbfc3dfd60
+TagSetID	ad_hoc
+namespace	batman
 </pre>

 You may also wish to pre-populate the database with (Sequence Ontology) SO terms in a TagSet: